TERMS AND CONDITIONS

 4.1 Products may vary slightly from their pictures.
 The images of the products on our website and other marketing material are for illustrative purposes only and do not form part of our agreement.
 We cannot guarantee that they reflect the colour of the products that will be delivered to you.
 Although we have made every effort to display the colours accurately, we cannot guarantee that a device’s display of the colours accurately reflects the colour of the products.
 Changes in lighting will affect how our products appear.
 Your product may vary slightly from those images.

-4.2 Making sure your measurements are accurate – supply only contracts.
+4.2 Making sure your measurements are accurate – supply only contracts or “agreed sizes”.
 If we are making the product to measurements you have given us you are responsible for ensuring that these measurements are correct.
 We strongly recommend that you allow one of our surveyors to inspect your property to confirm measurements and specification of the products and that you use our professional in-house installation service.
 We do not accept liability for any fault caused by any error or omission by you having undertaken any installation yourself or through a third party, and you will be liable for any costs arising from you having provided us with incorrect measurements or specifications to us.

 5. QUALITY OF OUR PRODUCTS